nartc/react-native-barcode-mask/README.md

   barcodeTypes={barcodeRead ? [] : [RNCamera.Constants.BarCodeType.qr]}
 />
 ```
+**NOTE: I noticed that this trick "kind of stopped" working since couple of the latest issue ago.
+Haven't looked into the commit log of `react-native-camera` but `barcodeRead` is returned for the sake of `barcodeRead`, frequency of scanning barcode is handled internally now.**

 2. `onBarcodeRead`: This is a handler that the hook returns so you can pass to `onBarCodeRead` prop on `RNCamera`
 3. `onBarcodeFinderLayoutChange`: This is a handler that the hook returns so you can pass to `onLayoutChange` prop on `BarcodeMask`